-It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
+It is dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.

+Do not leave your vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle will not move, even when you are on fairly level ground, use the steps that follow.
-If you are pulling a trailer, see Towing a Trailer on page 315.
+To be sure your vehicle will not move, even when you are on fairly level ground, always set your parking brake and move the shift lever to PARK (P).
+See Shifting Into Park (P) on page 121.
+If you are pulling a trailer, see Towing a Trailer on page 286.